swedenconnect/eidas-eu-mock/docs/config-builder.md

  -t <arg>   Directory where template files are located
 ```

+The -p option selects the version of te CEF node for which the configuration data is to be used.
+Fo version 2.7 versions use the profile "CEF27".

 The -c option provides the .properties file that contains the data that determines the content of the fial confguration data being built by this application.

 The -t otpion provides the location of the template files used to construct configuration data.